-What is an Allergist or Immunologist?
+What Does it Take to Be an Allergist or Immunologist?

 Allergist or Immunologist Definition Diagnose, treat, and help prevent allergic diseases and disease processes affecting the immune system.

 List of Allergist or Immunologist Job Duties

 - Order or perform diagnostic tests such as skin pricks and intradermal, patch, or delayed hypersensitivity tests.

 - Present research findings at national meetings or in peer-reviewed journals.